Presidency of Andrew Johnson: Later Reconstruction Acts

-To ensure that Johnson would not have a free hand over Reconstruction, as he had had in 1865, the 39th United States Congress passed a law that called the 40th Congress into session in March 1867 rather than its December 1867, when it would usually have convened.
+To ensure that Johnson would not have a free hand over Reconstruction, as he had had in 1865, the 39th United States Congress passed a law that called the 40th Congress into session in March 1867 rather than in December 1867, when it would usually have convened.
 One of the first actions taken by the 40th Congress was to pass the Second Reconstruction Act, doing so over Johnson's veto.
 The act provided for the registration of only those voters that could show their loyalty to the Union, as well as the calling of state conventions to create new governments.

 Johnson's Attorney General, Henry Stanbery, asserted that the governments established by Johnson, rather than the military governments established by Congress, reigned supreme in the South.
 Disturbed by Johnson's defiance, Congress reconvened in July to pass the Third Reconstruction Act over Johnson's veto.
 The act established the supremacy of the military governments in the South, and gave the military the power to remove state officials from office.
 After Secretary of War Edwin Stanton opposed Johnson's decision to veto the Third Reconstruction Act, Johnson decided to remove Stanton, setting the stage for a battle that would consume much of the second half of his presidency.

 Throughout 1867, Southern politics polarized along partisan lines.
 Most Southern whites favored the Democratic Party, while the Republican Party in the South consisted of African-Americans, carpetbaggers, and "scalawags", Southern whites who had largely opposed secession and now aligned with the Republicans.
 By early 1868, every former Confederate state but Texas had convened a constitutional convention and produced a new state constitution.
 As the conventions had been dominated by Republicans, the new state constitutions mandated suffrage for men (except leading ex-Confederates) without regard to race or property.
 Under the Reconstruction Acts, the new constitutions required ratification by a majority of registered voters to take effect.
 Southern Democrats boycotted the ratification votes, and groups such as the Ku Klux Klan engaged in terrorist campaigns to suppress voter turnout.
 In February 1868, Congress passed the Fourth Reconstruction over Johnson's veto.
 The act allowed for the ratification of new state constitutions with the approval of a majority of those voting, rather than a majority of those registered to vote.